malhaouit/Online_Event_Finder/README.md

 - [License](#license)

 ## Project Overview
 **Online Event Finder** is a web platform that allows users to create, search, and register for various events.
-It simplifies the process of finding local or global events by providing a user-friendly interface where users can register as attendees or organizers.
+It simplifies the process of finding local or global online events by providing a user-friendly interface where users can register as attendees or organizers.
 Organizers can create events, upload event images, and manage participant registrations, while attendees can search and register for upcoming events.

 The project includes: